Carolyne Van Lierop/Banjo/Harmony Vocals

 Troy Boone/Mandolin/Harmony Vocals

 Troy Boone grew up in the Appalachian Mountains of East Tennessee.
 His early life was surrounded by music, especially bluegrass.
 The Boone Family is very musical, and Troy took to music at a very young age.
 He received his first banjo at the age of 7 and promptly traded it for a guitar due to the finger picks hurting his fingers.
 Playing guitar all throughout his youth, Troy found influence by classic rock and blues guitarists.
 In his senior year of high school, he began to learn mandolin during his lunch period after receiving an F style from his brother.
 The mandolin soon became his primary instrument, as he set forth to attend East Tennessee State University.
 In 2016, Troy joined the Raleigh based bluegrass band Sideline, and toured the country with them for 3 years.
-Troy spends his time now-a-days teaching music and finishing his Bachelors degree.
+Troy spends his time now-a-days teaching music and engineering, mixing and mastering projects.
 He also plays at Ole Smoky distillery in his free time, and writing and performing with his wife Carolyne in The Amanda Cook band is his favorite thing in the world!

 George Mason, an Arkansas native, began his music career at a very young age.
 Taking fiddle lessons from Wayne Gourd at age 8, he began playing gigs by 9.
 George took his first full time gig at 14 playing at Dogpatch USA theme park.
 At 16, he began touring with Tommy Overstreet and the Nashville Express.
 Between the ages of 19 and 24 George played fiddle for the following Grand Ole Opry Stars: Jean Sheppard, Jeanie Sealie, Freddy Hart, Johnny Duncan, Jack Green Del Reeves, Melba Montgomery, Stonewall Jackson, Cal Smith, Tommy Cash, Charlie Louvin, just to name a few.
 At 25, George took on the role of Stage/Musical Director for the Osmond Brothers.
 At this time, he also toured with Patti Page as lead violinist and with the Lawrence Welk Orchestra on both violin and guitar.
 Needless to say, George has years of experience and brings a long list of talents to The Amanda Cook Band.
 George joined Amanda in July of 2016 and is a wonderful addition to the group